NDIS plans: what happens when children turn 18

 - Encourage and prepare your child to talk to NDIS providers about their services.
-For example, if your child identifies as LGBTQ+ they could develop and ask questions to check whether a service will be LGBTQ+ friendly.
+For example, if your child identifies as LGBTQ+, they could develop and ask questions to check whether a service will be LGBTQ+ friendly.

 Working with the NDIS

-- Involve your child in their plan reviews.
+- Involve your child in their plan reassessments.
 For example, your child could prepare by thinking about how their supports have helped them work towards their goals and whether they want any new goals for their next plan.
 Let your child take the lead during the review.

 - Explain the different options for managing NDIS funds, and talk with your child about which might work best for them.
 For example, your child might want to use a plan manager so they can have administrative support plus the flexibility to use a range of services.